replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

    1. Allow the user to trigger the migration with a 'tasks.sh migrate-storage' command.
    2. Provide a prompt in kotsadm that will trigger the migration.
    3. Trigger the migration automatically when the third node is added.
-2. What to do with object storage. (should data be migrated from MinIO to Rook, and MinIO deleted?)
-   1. Migrate data from MinIO to Rook, and delete MinIO.
-This requires some downtime to move between the object stores, and might interact poorly with any user applications that used the kurl object store.
-   2. Keep MinIO running, and use it for object storage.
-Disable (or otherwise do not use) Rook's object storage.
-This is easy to do, but rook will likely have better performance.
-   3. Forbid the use of MinIO in automatic migration configs.
-This would require migrating the registry from non-object-store (and thus non-ha) to object-store.

 ## Status